lzap/image-builder-packer/README.md

 If there is an option missing, file an issue for us.

 ## Dry run

-If you want to perform, for any reason, a dry run where the main build command is `echo`ed to the console rather than executed, just set `IMAGE_BUILDER_DRY_RUN=true` environment variable when executing packer.
+If you want to perform, for any reason, a dry run where the main build command is `echo`ed to the console rather than executed, just set `IMAGE_BUILDER_DRY_RUN=1` environment variable when executing packer.
+Good for demos or testing the integration.

 ## Building without Packer